Skip to main content

 How a Car Accident Lawyer Can Help You Strengthen Your Case

-Our law firm understands Michigan personal injury laws and the insurance claim process.
-We also offer a lower fee structure.
-Instead of the standard 33 1/3%, we charge a 22% contingency fee, which means more money in your pocket when your accident claim is resolved.
+Our attorneys also charge a lower contingency fee than many firms.
+Instead of the standard 33 1/3%, we charge a 22% contingency fee, which means you keep more of your recovery when your claim is resolved.

 “Steve is nothing short of amazing!
 He is currently helping me with my lawsuit and has been THE best, very knowledgeable, and works hard!!!
 Very guiding and informational, and the guidance he gives every step of the way is phenomenal.
 I’d be lost without help!” — Tiffany L.